ICT Accessibility and Policies

 In order to be considered truly "accessible", it is necessary that web offerings can be used without difficulty and without help from others.
 Meeting accessibility requirements for people with special needs present a particular challenge for information and communication technologies.

-In order to make the most of E-Government's potential, not only technical standards and compatible software solutions are vital, but also well-defined rules and regulations on how digital communication should work.
+In order to make the most of e-government's potential, not only technical standards and compatible software solutions are vital, but also well-defined rules and regulations on how digital communication should work.
 These types of guidelines are referred to as a "policies".

 Internet Policy